Ochibobo/opslag/src/storage/README.md

 ## Storage Engine

-This document describes the implementation of the `Opslag Storage Engine (OsE)`.
+This document describes the implementation of the `Lignum Storage Engine (OsE)`.
 This spans from disk storage to memory management using a buffer pool manager.
 This document describes the following:

 - [ ] The database structure